Unity-Technologies/com.unity.probuilder/Documentation~/workflow-create-polyshape.md

 1. Select the shape.
 1. From the **Tools** overlay, select **Edit Poly Shape**.

-> **Note**: When you modify control points or settings, you lose any changes you made in editing the mesh.
+> **Note**: If you apply procedural edits to the mesh, any manual changes are overwritten.